-The Second Opinion 118 is our widest ski and the ideal choice for deep powder days in the Alps, North America or your bucket-list trip to Japan.
-It floats like a dream in wast deep snow while at the same being surprisingly versatile for a ski in its class.
+The Final Opinion 118 is our widest ski and the ideal choice for deep powder days in the Alps, North America, or your bucket-list trip to Japan.
+It floats like a dream in waist-deep powder while at the same time being surprisingly versatile for a ski its size.
 Smeary turns in slushy spring snow?
 No problem.
 Tracked out powder?
 Bring it, please.

 The Opinion was originally created together with hundreds of enthusiastic skiers at the freeride.se ski forums in a unique development process were we simply tasked them with designing the ultimate freeride ski.
 The Final Opinion 118 is the fourth generation of this classic ski with a lighter construction and a further refined rocker profile, something that has given the ski an even more playful and buttery character.